osilander/bacterial-genomics-intro/ngs-snakemake/index.rst

         shell:
             "unicycler -1 {input.R1} -2 {input.R2} -l {input.nanopore} -o {params.dir}"

 Note that this new rule requires the illumina and nanopore quality trimmed data.
 For this reason, if we specify this assembly file in our rule all, *we no longer need to specify that we need the quality trimmed data*!
+In fact, you only need to specify a single file in the ``rule all`` - the assembly file.

 Now, if everything is correct, you should be able to execute a **dry-run** of the ``Snakefile`` using ``snakemake -np``, and see that each one of your rules will be executed to achieve the desired output, a full Unicycler assembly.
 Try the dry run now.
 If everything looks alright, then go ahead and open a ``tmux`` terminal and execute the entire workflow.
-This brings you weeell along the path of full automation of all your work.
+This brings you well along the path of full automation of all your work.

 Congratulations (:numref:`fig-automation`)!